 Dublin and the whole of Ireland has a strong commitment to environmentalism.
 Ireland was even the first country to charge for carrier bags in shops.

-Best Things to do in Dublin
+Things to do in Dublin: Best places to visit

 1. Trinity College

 We start with the prestigious university complex where Jonathan Swift and Oscar Wilde once walked.
-Trinity College definitely needs to be on your list of things to see in Dublin.
+Trinity College definitely needs to be on your list of things to do in Dublin.
 The place where J.K.
 Rowling was inspired to write Harry Potter (if you’re a fan, you can’t miss Edinburgh).

 On 47 acres you can see the beautiful historic buildings that line the local square and park.
 Trinity College was built in the 16th century, following the example of Cambridge and Oxford universities.